KonstantinDinev/RSA-Cryptosystem/README.md

 # RSA-Cryptosystem
-This program is made by me to show the students how the RSA cryptography works
+This program was made to show my classmates how the RSA cryptography works

 ![](/Snapshots/Clean%20RSA.JPG)